Battery Chargers and Boosters

 We generally recommend you use the automatic smart chargers, they have a computer algorithm that decides how much voltage to apply, for how long, and does it in stages for the best result.

 A car battery needs more amperage and we carry smart chargers for these too.
 If you left your lights on and your battery needs a charge, putting a smart charger on it is the way to go.
-The days of using your alternator to charge up a dead battery as you drive just isn’t very effective.
+The days of using your alternator to charge up a dead battery as you drive just aren’t very effective.
 It’s better than nothing, and if that is the way you have to charge your battery, then drive for at least 30 minutes at highway speeds.
 Just keep in mind your battery would really appreciate it if you would use a smart charger instead.

 RV batteries like the 6 volt RV batteries that are common to use need even more amperage.
 A pair of them would like 15-20 amps of charge.
 A small trickle charger just doesn’t have the power to keep the chemistry of the battery active.
 Pacific Batteries carries smart battery chargers for these too, and you can just hook it up to the batteries, and let it do it’s magic.